 Field Assignment for Healthy Entrepreneurs in Keyna

-To be specific, they will design a CRM-like process, in which issues from the field are properly reported and taken care of.
-This will enhance the feedback and help the CHEs receive from the sales officers and will contribute to higher levels of motivation and performance.
-An addition to this is the FAQ document they will be making, which ensure standardisation of answers to common questions among all employees of Healthy Entrepreneurs.
-Furthermore, they will write a recruitment and selection manual, in which they try to optimize the recruitment and selection of CHEs.
-As a part of this they prototyped a survey to test for entrepreneurial capabilities in potentials CHEs.
+To be specific, they will design a client-relationship management (CRM) like process, in which issues from the field are properly reported and taken care of.
+This will enhance the feedback and help the CHEs receive valuable information from the sales officers and will contribute to higher levels of motivation and performance.
+An addition to this is the FAQ document they will be making, which ensures standardisation of answers to common questions among all employees of Healthy Entrepreneurs.
+Furthermore, they will write a recruitment and selection manual, in which they try to optimise the recruitment and selection of CHEs.
+As a part of this they prototyped a survey to test for entrepreneurial capabilities in potential CHEs.

 Frugal Innovation aspects and objectives